 Get Involved

 In the CZI PPC’s unique funding program, CADASIL patients can participate in research at the bench rather than only in the clinic, making us partners in this truly translational work.
-Dr. Elahi and cureCADASIL need your help to complete the Year 2 goals and acquire materials to complete the Year 3-4+ milestones.
+Dr. Elahi and cureCADASIL need your help to complete their Year 3-4+ milestones.
 What we need: blood samples and other standard assessments (brief medical exam, brain imaging, and memory tests) from individuals living with CADASIL and from healthy volunteers (family members, friends).
 We deeply appreciate your consideration and thank everyone who has already volunteered!

 MEET THE TEAMS